sideeffect42/RootPipeTester/README.md

 ### OS X 10.10 (Yosemite)
 Upgrade to 10.10.3 as soon as possible to make sure the system enforces entitlements on the `writeconfig` binary correctly. (at least that's what Apple says)

-If for some reason you cannot upgrade to 10.10.3, try to apply the same steps as for OS X 10.9 Mavericks.
+If for some reason you cannot upgrade to 10.10.3, check the section for OS X 10.9 Mavericks.

 ### OS X 10.9 (Mavericks)
-Coming soon…
+Mavericks let's an exploiter get through with nil authorization so you're in a much more difficult situation than with older versions of Mac OS X.

+You may want to have a look at [can\_I\_suid](https://github.com/gdbinit/can_I_suid).

+Test results:

+#### nil authorization:
+Vulnerable
+#### user authorization:
+- __Administrator account__: Vulnerable only if “Require password to unlock each System Preferences pane” is not checked.
+- __Standard user account__: Not vulnerable

 ### OS X 10.8 (Mountain Lion)
-Coming soon…

-### OS X 10.7 (Lion)
+You should enable "Require password to unlock each System Preferences pane" in the Security preference pane.

 Test results:

 #### nil authorization:
 Not vulnerable
 #### user authorization:
-- __Administrator account__: Vulnerable only if _both_ "Require password" is unchecked and secure preference panes are unlocked.
+- __Administrator account__: Vulnerable only if “Require password to unlock each System Preferences pane” is not checked.
 - __Standard user account__: Not vulnerable

-### Mac OS X 10.6 (Snow Leopard), Mac OS X 10.5 (Leopard), Mac OS X 10.4 (Tiger)
+### OS X 10.7 (Lion), Mac OS X 10.6 (Snow Leopard), Mac OS X 10.5 (Leopard), Mac OS X 10.4 (Tiger)
+Congratulations!
+You have one of the most secure versions of Mac OS X (at least as far as RootPipe is concerned).

 On these systems, the "Require password to unlock each System Preference pane" ("Require password to unlock each secure system preference" in Tiger) in the Security preference pane is working properly and _should really be enabled_!

-If the "Require password" checkbox is unchecked, the system will unlock secure preference panes on _each_ login.
+Note: If the "Require password" checkbox is unchecked, the system will unlock secure preference panes on _each_ login.
 If you're using an Administrator account this will make your system vulnerable until you have manually closed the lock in the System Preferences after each login.

 Test results: